 They end the second video with the statement “Culture is the sum of everyone attitude and actions”, as we all know every individual is different, it is not possible to copy the Spotify-model to your organization.

 So don’t get me wrong, the Spotify-model is super cool (that is what they say nowadays, just checked it with my daughter) and many organizations can learn from it.
-But, don’t copy it, use as inspiration, steal-and-tweak ideas and use it to start experimenting new things.
+But, don’t copy it, use as inspiration, steal-and-tweak ideas and use it to start experimenting with new things.

 What do you think?
 Let me know your thoughts while I am listening to the music that I uploaded to Google Play Music, a super cool feature 😉